Cloodot

 How the skill system and architecture work.

-Skills are JavaScript functions that extend your AI agent's capabilities.
-Once deployed, the AI can invoke them as tools during conversations.
+Skills are JavaScript functions that extend the AI agent's capabilities.
+Once deployed, the AI agent can call them as tools during conversations.

 Examples: